Recommended Texts

 Hermetics

-The Hermetica: Lost Wisdom of the Pharoahs by Timothy Freke and Peter Gandy – I realize purists and academics may cringe in shocked horror and dismay at this selection, but I found these selected quasi-translations from the Corpus Hermeticum to be pleasurable and inspiring in a way that reading an authentic, academically certified translation was not.
+The Hermetica: Lost Wisdom of the Pharoahs by Timothy Freke and Peter Gandy – I realize purists may cringe in shocked horror and dismay at this selection, but I found these selected quasi-translations from the Corpus Hermeticum to be pleasurable and inspiring in a way that reading an authentic, academically certified translation was not.
 Freke and Gandy deserve credit for making this material more accessible to the modern reader.

 Qabalah